 The children also have accounts for Active Learn where they can revise and apply their knowledge through tasks that cover the entire Year 4 curriculum.
 All activities can be accessed when using a laptop or desktop.
 However, some are limited when using a tablet or an iPad.

 In Year 4 homework is given out each Friday and is to be returned every Wednesday.
 This half term the children will have a spelling activity each week and either a reading task or mathematics task based on our learning in class.
-The children can also choose from the Invaders and Settlers menu!
+The children can also choose from our ‘Let the Music Play’ homework menu!
 Homework can be presented in any way the children wish, so if they have published something using an iPad, tablet or computer please email it to us!

 F.A.O Mrs Macdonald or Miss Dobie to firstname.lastname@example.org